My first month of marriage taught me what it means to marry someone who is very different from you.

 5) During the First Month of Marriage, Being a Submissive Wife is a Process

 I know you all were dying to find out if I am in fact a submissive wife.
-After all I did so many videos on submission.
+After all I talk so much about submission.

 Can a confident, assertive woman be submissive to her husband?